finnbear/actix-tcp-leak/README.md

 ## Setup

 1. Create a VPS with Debian 11 and your SSH public key
-2. Add its IP address ot the Makefile
+2. Add its IP address to the Makefile
 3. Run `make provision`
 4. Run `make ssh` or otherwise connect to the VPS
 5. Run `./tcp-leak` on the VPS